fang2hou/RitsShare/README.md

 4.It's done, you can visit your archive now.

-btw, you can also edit the index.html to redirect visitors to RitsuCoder page.
+btw, you can also edit the index.html to redirect visitors to RitsShare page.